metamath/metamath-exe/wasm/DESIGN-lazy-compressed-fs.md

-- **Editor open** (`openEditor` :1043): make `async`; `bytes = await readWorkFile(name)`; decode to `docLines`; **that is the only uncompressed copy** — the store stays compressed and no FS node is created, exactly the "flush the uncompressed RAM once we have the array" behaviour requested.
+- **Editor open** (`openEditor` :1043): make `async`; `bytes = await readWorkFile(name)`; decode to `docLines`; **that is the only uncompressed copy** — the store stays compressed and no FS node is created, exactly the "flush the uncompressed RAM once we have the array" behavior requested.
 - **Editor segments**: unchanged — pure `docLines` manipulation, no storage access, no page-in/evict between segments.
 - **Editor save** (`editorSave` :1057): `await writeWorkFile(name,